jcgregorio/blog/_posts/2018-12-15-prometheus-alerts-and-missing-data.md

 ---
 layout: post
-title: Prometheus alerts and missing data.
+title: Prometheus alerts and missing data
 ---

 Alerting in [Prometheus](https://prometheus.io) is great, and easy, but one of